railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_illustration.rst

 * Manufacturing.

-For this chapter you should start by installing the ``stock`` module (which also installs a few dependencies with it) into a new minimal database populated with Tiny's demonstration data.
+For this chapter you should start by installing the :mod:`stock` module (which also installs a few dependencies with it) into a new minimal database populated with Tiny's demonstration data.
 You don't need to choose any particular chart of accounts during configuration of the database, but you can if you want to.